 Turtle Fudge is a homemade candy with rich chocolate, caramel swirls and nuts.
 Pure decadence in every bite!
 So easy to make, and perfect for the holidays too!

 What’s better than chocolate fudge?
 Chocolate fudge with CARAMEL!

 I call it “turtle fudge” because it tastes just like those chocolate covered caramel pecan candies of the same name.
-No turtles were harmed in the making of this fudge!

 Call it whatever you like, but be prepared: this is a fudge you’re going to want to keep all to yourself.
 If you can exercise at least a little self control, this fudge makes a perfect homemade gift for the holidays.